Product Quality, Shelf Life and Food Waste

 CDES

 Using Controlled Dose Electrical Stimulation we aim to reduce the incidence of less tender meat and drive consistency.
 This technology is unique to us in the UK and EU.
 We continue to develop our exclusive Constant Current Electrical Stimulation equipment, which effectively controls carcase pH decline, avoiding undesirable degrees of variation in the eating quality of beef.
-Recent research work includes proving the efficacy of CDES in collaboration with Meat Technology Ireland, and three and a half year’s extensive research on beef tenderness under an EU Marie Sklowdowska-Curie Career-FIT Fellowship.
-The project is funded by the EU Horizon 2020 research and innovation programme, with Dr Mohammed Gagaoua, a proteomics expert, and includes an examination of the underlying differences between conventional unstimulated and CDES carcases.
-The results will be published 2023.
+Recent research work includes proving the efficacy of CDES in collaboration with Meat Technology Ireland, and ongoing collaboration with Dr Mohammed Gagaoua, a proteomics expert, who spent three and a half year researching beef tenderness with us under an EU Marie Sklowdowska-Curie Career-FIT Fellowship, funded by the EU Horizon 2020 research and innovation programme.

 By continuously improving the environment in which our products are packaged, we are able to extend the shelf life and reduce food waste.
 Creating an anaerobic environment using vacuum packaging has long been the best method of preservation for red meat, which also helps meat quality to mature and improve.
 Much of our product portfolio is vacuum packed, and we are working with packaging and equipment suppliers on retail ready solutions.